 Gasparilla is the name of an island in Florida.
 However, here are some other meanings and events that use Gasparilla in the title of their events.

-José Gaspar, also known as Gasparilla, a mythical Spanish pirate
+José Gaspar, also known as Gasparilla, was a mythical Spanish pirate

 The Gasparilla Bowl, a college football bowl game played in Tampa, Florida.